Cuisine that Celebrates the Best of Rwanda at One&Only Nyungwe House

 Discussing the culinary offering at the resort, Chef Treasure said, “At One&Only Nyungwe House, our cuisine is inspired by fresh local produce and seasonal availability, with a farm-to-table ethos.
 We are surrounded by the fertile lands of Gisakura and we support local and organic producers where possible.
 We tailor everything to guests’ preferences, creating bespoke menus every day which I explain to our guests.
 All our dishes are made in-house - we bake our own bread and pastries, blend our own ice cream and handmake our pasta to execute a dining experience that matches the beautiful natural surroundings of Nyungwe.”

 Created exclusively for the ultra-luxury market, One&Only is conceived as a hallmark of excellence.
 Set in some of the most beautiful locales in the world, each award-winning resort offers guests a distinctive style and personality borne of its local culture, a genuine hospitality and a lively energy that is unrivalled.
-One&Only has announced the expansion of the portfolio with the inclusion of resorts in nature, urban centres and One&Only Private Homes.
-These new experiences will complement the existing resort collection including One&Only Reethi Rah in the Maldives; One&Only Le Saint Géran in Mauritius; One&Only Royal Mirage and One&Only The Palm in Dubai; One&Only Palmilla in Los Cabos, Mexico; One&Only Cape Town in South Africa; Emirates One&Only Wolgan Valley in The Blue Mountains in Australia and One&Only Nyungwe House in Rwanda.
-As part of the new portfolio, One&Only has announced a second resort in development in Rwanda, One&Only Gorilla’s Nest, as well as One&Only One Za’abeel in Dubai.
-Other resorts in development include One&Only Desaru Coast in Malaysia, One&Only Kéa Island in Greece and One&Only Portonovi in Montenegro, the first properties for the collection in Europe, and two new resorts in Puerto Vallarta, Mexico, One&Only Mandarina and One&Only Xala.
+The exclusive collection includes One&Only Reethi Rah in the Maldives; One&Only Le Saint Géran in Mauritius; One&Only Royal Mirage and One&Only The Palm in Dubai; One&Only Palmilla in Los Cabos, Mexico; One&Only Cape Town in South Africa; Emirates One&Only Wolgan Valley in The Blue Mountains in Australia; One&Only Desaru Coast in Malaysia; and One&Only Nyungwe House and One&Only Gorilla’s Nest in Rwanda.
+As part of the new portfolio, One&Only will be opening One&Only Mandarina in Riviera Nayarit in Mexico in 2020.
+Additional resorts in development include One&Only Portonovi in Montenegro, One&Only Kéa Island in Greece, One&Only One Za’abeel in Dubai as well as communities of One&Only Private Homes around the world.
 More information on One&Only is available at oneandonlyresorts.com